stephendickens1/ruby-foundations/chapter1/08_defining_methods.md

 # Defining Methods

-Ruby comes with a huge number of built in methods, which allow you to do all manner of String manipulations, for example.
-In fact, it comes with all you need to do pretty much anything you want but if you only use Ruby's built in methods, things will get messy.
+Ruby comes with a huge number of built in methods.
+These allow you to do all manner of String manipulations and other things.
+In fact, it comes with all you need to do pretty much anything you want, but if you only use Ruby's built in methods, things will get messy.
 Let me demonstrate...

 Imagine that, as part of a program you're building, you need to calculate an employee's monthly salary after tax.
 The calculation would involve several steps...